Dynatrace/dynatrace-configuration-as-code/pkg/download/README.md

 # Download configuration

-This feature allows you to download the configuration from a Dynatrace tenant as Monaco files.
+This feature allows you to download the configuration from a Dynatrace environment as Monaco files.
 You can use this feature to avoid starting from scratch when using Monaco.

 ### steps
 1. Create an environment file.